paven/git-training/git2/excercises.md

 ### Setup

-Create a new folder and move in to it in you terminal.
+Create a new folder and move into it in you terminal.
 ```bash
 mkdir git2days
 cd git2days
 ```
-Initiate the a new git repository in the folder
+Initiate a new git repository in the folder
 ```bash
 git init
 ```